Period guide

 Formula and steps

-The calculator adds cycle length to the first day of the last period until it finds the next expected period start date.
+In plain language: The calculator adds cycle length to the first day of the last period until it finds the next expected period start date.
+Read the result together with the notes on the page, because health and fitness numbers often need personal context.

 How to read the answer